slytechs-repos/jnetpcap-wrapper/README.md

 Capturing and transmitting packets is straight forward and easy out of the box.

-> **Note** **jNetPcap** also provides many useful utilities to help in working with the data received, such as byte arrays to hex string, and hex string to byte array, and much more.
+> **Note**! **jNetPcap** also provides many useful utilities to help in working with the data received, such as byte arrays to hex string, and hex string to byte array, and much more.
 More advanced utility packet handlers such as no-copy on capture, are provides as well and discussed in the [Wiki pages][wiki].

 ### Capture a Live Packet
 This quick example demonstrates how to **capture one or more packets** from a live network.